 To enhance the University's evacuation procedures, individual members of the University community have volunteered to be emergency evacuation volunteers (EEVs).
-Every building on the Queens, Staten Island and Manhattan campuses has pre-designated

-EEVs.
-The only exception is resident halls which are evacuated with the assistants of resident life staff.
-The EEV's are under the direction of public safety.
+Every building on the Queens, Staten Island and Manhattan campuses has pre-designated EEVs.
+The only exception are resident halls, which are evacuated with the assistants of resident life staff.
+The EEVs are under the direction of Public Safety.
 They assist evacuation by encouraging others in their area to evacuate, as necessary.
-Such employees are capable of directing the overall evacuation of the occupants and can assist public safety by accounting for building occupants.
-The EEVs will direct their respective floor evacuations and are expected to relay information to public safety concerning injured or special-needs personnel that require immediate attention.
+Such employees are capable of directing the overall evacuation of the occupants and can assist Public Safety by accounting for building occupants.
+The EEVs will direct their respective floor evacuations and are expected to relay information to Public Safety concerning injured or special-needs personnel that require immediate attention.

-Training Programs in Fire Safety for Students, Faculty and Staff - resident students during the student orientation program.
+Training Programs in Fire Safety for Students, Faculty and Staff -

+Training and instruction in the University's fire safety program is provided to all first-time incoming resident students during the student orientation program.
 Upon arrival, each resident student receives a printed copy of the St. John's University fire safety brochure and a printed copy of their respective building fire safety plans.
 These plans provide information on the specific fire safety features for each individual building and the appropriate actions to take during a fire alarm or fire emergency.